South Australian Community Achievement Awards

 Sarah Hammond of Echunga is 23 and has since birth, battled with Juvenile Arthritis.
 Her vision is impaired and her medication is eating her stomach lining.
 Sarah is founder and CEO of Kids Arthritis, Australia’s first organisation solely dedicated to supporting the 1 in 1,000 children Australian children living with Juvenile Arthritis.
 She is the Australian Juvenile Arthritis Ambassador and the 2017 South Australian Young Citizen of the Year.

 WCYCS Partnership with Mentally Fit Eyre Peninsula of Port Lincoln is a group of women who had a collective vision to flip mental illness on its head; to stop talking about the negative and up skill support people.
 Their Mentally Fit EP project focusses on developing capacity and belief that a person can make positive choices to influence their mental wellbeing.
 They also deliver “Take Charge” FREE workshops.

 Jones Harley Toole Community Road Safety Award

-Tailem Bend Football Club has been organising and promoting road safety awareness programs since 2011.
-Each year, the Leahy/Kneebone Cup is held by the Club to remember two girls from the River Murray Football League who lost their lives in road accidents.
-In 2015, the Club was involved in a Motor Accident Commission advertisement that was shown on television and this year the South Australian Metropolitan Fire Service Road Awareness Program was presented to the players.
+Tailem Bend Football Club has been promoting road safety awareness programs since 2011.
+Each year, the Leahy/Kneebone Cup is held to remember two girls from the River Murray Football League who lost their lives in road accidents.
+In 2015, the Club was involved in a Motor Accident Commission advertisement television commercial.
+This year the SA Metropolitan Fire Service Road Awareness Program was presented to the players.

 Prime Super Employer Excellence in Aged Care Award